dreamcatcher-tech/network/Inbox/2025-03-29 1001 artifact-consensus branch.md

 Might just fill in the RepoStore interface, which makes things pretty easy.
 If we are not in the id branch, use a gitKv instance that is in the id branch, else if we are in id, use the provider methods to do direct writes, and build up a buffer in the upserts and deletes arrays, then call flush to create the commit.

+?does it ever write multiple files ? yes.

+make two repostores, one for direct id branch, and one for everything else.